Day 1: ABIDJAN

-By 4×4 vehicles we discover the rainforest that stretches between Ivory Coast, Liberia and Guinea famous for its long liana bridges.
-Its is shrouded in mystery – tradition says that they are secretly built by young initiated men over the course of only one night!
-The crossing is not difficult, taboos are respected and no heavy load or babies are carried along.
+By 4×4 vehicles, we discover the rainforest that stretches between Ivory Coast, Liberia, and Guinea famous for its long liana bridges.
+It is shrouded in mystery, tradition says that they are secretly built by young initiated men over the course of only one night!
+The crossing is not difficult, taboos are respected and no heavy loads or babies are carried along.

 Day 11: RITUALS IN THE FOREST

 Drumming will announce the rare “Jongleurs” performances.
-Jongleurs are an ancient tradition now vanishing.
-Initiated girls with their face painted in white Kaolin perform a unique acrobatic dance… In the afternoon transfer to airport and flight to Abidjan.
+Jongleurs is an ancient tradition now vanishing.
+Initiated girls with their faces painted in white Kaolin perform a unique acrobatic dance.
+In the afternoon transfer to the airport and fly to Abidjan.

 Day 12: SKYSCRAPERS & LAGOONS

-Our visit begins with a ride on public ferry for a general view of the Plateau from a water’s perspective.
-From the extremely lively market of Treichville we move to the peaceful and quiet Cocody, an elegant residential area hosting the Prime Minister’s office and some white colonial buildings.
+Our visit begins with a ride on a public ferry for a general view of the Plateau from the water’s perspective.
+From the extremely lively market of Treichville, we move to the peaceful and quiet Cocody, an elegant residential area hosting the Prime Minister’s office and some white colonial buildings.

 Drive to Grand Bassam.

 Day 13: GRAND BASSAM, OLD COLONIAL ATMOSPHERE